HCL-TECH-SOFTWARE/WebDevToolkitForDx/digexp-sp-server/README.md

 To install:
 - You must have Node.js and npm installed.
 - Download this source code from Git.
-- From the digexp-sp-server folder, run:
+- From the parent folder of digexp-sp-server, run:
 ```
 npm install
 ```